Related ToolsConfluenceNotionGuruSliteBloomfireDocument360

 Q: What about security and compliance?

 Enterprise plans include SOC 2, GDPR compliance, and SSO.
-Bloomfire and Document360 offer HIPAA compliance with BAA.
+Bloomfire and Document360 offer HIPAA compliance with a BAA.
 For regulated industries, enterprise plans are non-negotiable.

 Q: Do these tools work with remote teams?